-- on-arrival training; - mid-term evaluation.
+- on-arrival training (EVS of 2 months and longer); - mid-term evaluation (EVS of 6 months and longer).

-Volunteers have a right and an obligation to attend both sessions and the promoters must ensure that their volunteers take part in the TEC, which is considered an integral part of the voluntary service.
+Volunteers have a right and an obligation to attend both sessions and the participating organisations must ensure that their volunteers take part in the TEC, which is considered an integral part of the voluntary service.

-National Agencies/SALTOs have to provide training and evaluation sessions for all volunteers in service in their country/region (including those from projects selected at centralised level by the Education, Audiovisual and Culture Executive Agency).
+National Agencies/SALTOs have to provide training and evaluation sessions for all volunteers in long term service in their country/region (including those from projects selected at centralised level by the Education, Audiovisual and Culture Executive Agency).
 Given the large numbers of volunteers, and in view of particular situations that may arise, National Agencies/SALTOs can opt to delegate all or some of the training/evaluation sessions to subcontractors.
 However, the Agencies/SALTOs should remain involved in the sessions as much as possible and keep regular contact with the trainers.
 It is also good practice to involve former volunteers in training and evaluating new volunteers.